Udarthegreat/My-ideas/UI_bits.md

 ## NAV pop out

-this creates a pop out nav overlay with animations ane everything
+this creates a pop out nav overlay with animations

 **HTML**

+below is the html necessary for this

 ```HTML
 <div class="navigation div">